-- To identify what is causing this difference in survival, we need to understand: a.
-If mangrove propagules are able to disperse to a new intertidal surface in order - to colonize b. the physical processes operating on this new intertidal surface that affect manrecurrent bilinement and growth pathbly tidal interdation and waves and - c. the tolerance that different mangrove species may have to these physical processes operating on this new intertubal surface that arteet main growers, and c. the tolerance that different mangrove species may have to these physical processes.
+To identify what is causing this difference in survival, we need to understand:

+- a.
+If mangrove propagules are able to disperse to a new intertidal surface in order to colonize - b. the physical processes operating on this new intertidal surface that affect mangrove establishment and growth, notably tidal inundation and waves, and - c. the tolerance that different mangrove species may have to these physical processes.

 Tolerance is species-specific; the species of some genera such as Avicennia and Sonneratia are able to tolerate harsher physical conditions such as longer periods of tidal inundation.
 These are known as pioneer species because they are the first species able to colonize the pioneer mangrove zone, where tidal inundation and waves are highest.
 Hence, these species would be more appropriate for low elevation rehabilitation zones, where flooding is highest.
-Other species may be more suitable for other locations, for example Lummitzera is better able to colonize other areas such as the edge of the tambak wall.
+Other species may be more suitable for other locations, for example Lumnitzera is better able to colonize other areas such as the edge of the tambak wall.

 Understanding the biophysical processes that control mangrove survival, and understanding which species may be the best suited for a rehabilitation site are two key components of EMR.
 Successful EMR relies on working with, not against the local biophysical conditions that occur at the rehabilitation site.
-Three biophysical processes processes will be discussed in this chapter, which must be considered for successful rehabilitation:
+Three biophysical processes processeswill be discussed in this chapter, which must be considered for successful rehabilitation: